Role of Business Communication in Employee Engagement

 Team building activities are a powerful way of enhancing business communication.
 They improve skills such as planning, problem-solving, conflict resolution, etc.

 Members get to learn each other's strength and weaknesses.
 They instill feelings of team spirit, competitiveness, and creativity among the employees.

 How Google does it?

 According to many books, magazines, and websites, Google has the best work culture in the world.
 One of their many excellent programs is the TGIF meetings that are held every Friday.

 The upper management shares a quick recap of what all happened over the week with the entire company.
 Google maintains a very high level of transparency by sharing information with the employees that most companies wouldn’t.
 Also, they hold an open Q/A session where employees get to ask anything related to the company.

-The story of how Snapdeal implemented a great employee communication strategy during its downfall sets a great example of how effective communication can help businesses in many ways.
+The story of how Snapdeal implemented a great employee communication strategy during its downfall sets a great example of how effective engagement can help businesses in many ways.